possibilities/meta-composer-cli/readme.md

-  meta-composer shadcn list-components               List all shadcn UI components meta-composer shadcn get-component-by-name <name>  Get details for a specific shadcn component by name
+  meta-composer shadcn list-components               List all shadcn UI components meta-composer shadcn get-component-by-name <name>  Get details for a specific shadcn component by name meta-composer shadcn read-about-typography         The documentation page for shadcn/ui typography meta-composer shadcn read-about-theming            The documentation page for shadcn/ui theming

 Subcommands for openapi: